Launching Teradata Data Mover Using CloudFormation

 - If you previously subscribed to the software, do the following:

-- From the AWS Marketplace, select Your Marketplace Software from your account menu in the upper-right corner.
+- From the AWS Marketplace, select Your Marketplace Software from your account menu.

 - Under Software Pricing, select your subscription term.